 - Contribute to the development of the European Ocean Observing System (EOOS), in the coastal area and in the open ocean.

-Chair of the Task Team: Pierre Testor, CNRS, France
+Chairs of the Task Team: Carlos Barrera, PLOCAN, Spain; Pierre Testor, CNRS, France; Victor Turpin, JCOMMOPS, France.